Ayran – The Best Natural Electrolyte and Probiotic-Rich Drink

 You can, though the salt gives Ayran its electrolyte-balancing properties.

 Absolutely.
-Its probiotics help restore healthy gut flora in an Ayran drink.
+Its probiotics help restore healthy gut flora.

 It’s perfect with grilled meat, rice dishes, or spicy Mediterranean meals.

-Yes, but Lassi is usually sweet and spiced, while Ayran is savoury and salted.
+Yes, but Lassi is usually sweet and spiced, while Ayran is savory and salted.

 Fancy a Freebie?